oksanabuzh/Root_traits_SoilWaterGradient/README.md

-## Root traits along soil Water Gradient
+## Root traits in responce to rewetting of fen grasslands (groundwater gradient)
 ## Code and data for Hoysagk et al.

 This repository contains the code and data for the analysis of root traits along a soil water (groundwater) gradient.